nferran/nferran/README.md

 # Welcome to my GitHub profile! 👋
-I'm a chemical engineer with a **strong** passion for renewable energy, currently pursuing a postgraduate degree in artificial intelligence.
+I'm a chemical engineer, currently pursuing a postgraduate degree in artificial intelligence.
 My goal is to leverage my data science skills to contribute to *sustainable development*.
 Here, you'll find information about my projects, contributions, and experience in this exciting field.

 ## About Me 🧑‍💻